Palm Beach to Shelly Beach EVENT RULES

 - 10km and 27km Solos, duos, teams of 4 categories may swim with assistance (wetsuit), but will not be recorded as ratified swims.

-- Registrations close 30 minutes prior to your wave start.
+- Registrations close four weeks prior to the event start date.
 If you are not registered by this time you will not be permitted to start the race.
-Each solo swimmer and one swimmer from each duo or team will collect their timing band to be worn on the left ankle for the entire duration of the race.

 - All solo swimmers must have completed a 10km open water swim in less than 4 hours within a two year time frame prior to the event date, or have completed a solo Channel crossing in the last 2 years to enter.
 Solo swimmers must show evidence of a qualifying swim via the registration form in the “Additional Questions” section.